Make Turtle Island Fiji Your Dream Destination In 2025

-I’ve written before about how much I hate long-haul flights but I can overlook my phobias for a destination like this!
+I’ve written before about how much I hate long-haul flights but I can overlook my phobias for a destination like Fiji!
 I’m not a great flyer but it’s a means to an end and for a wanderluster like me, it’s a necessity.
 Just having a ticket that said ‘Fiji Airways‘ on it made me all giddy!
 I did notice that my itinerary indicated that I would be taking a sea plane to the tiny private island but that was not going to stop me.

 The sea plane was actually one of the most exhilarating things I’ve done.
 Five of us who would be visiting the island arrived on the same flight.
 But since the tiny seaplane can only carry so much weight, we were each weighed, along with our luggage and only four of us, sans luggage, could travel out on the first flight.
 I put on my headphones, strapped myself in to the tiny seat, and our barefoot pilot motored us out across the waves until the wind and waves gave us the momentum to get airborne.
-I was beyond excited to get to Turtle Island, the best beach resort in Fiji.

 The 30-minute flight was breathtakingly beautiful, flying low over the Pacific dotted with tiny islands.
 As we coasted in to the dock at Turtle Island, we were met with music and singing from the island’s staff.
 Two of the island’s “warriors” scooped me up and carried me off the plane across the water, a long-standing tradition, while my husband waded in.
 Instantly, we were greeted with their traditional “Bula” welcome and warm, genuine happy-to-meet-you hugs.